14,500+ years ago (End of the Pleistocene Era)

 From 2012 to 2016 over $1.5 million was spent on research at five Faculties of Science.

-Twelve tonnes of mineral clay is extracted and used for bulk sample batches for test drying, pulverizing and milling equipment.
+Twelve tonnes of mineral clay extracted and used for bulk samples for test drying, pulverizing and milling.
+Bulk Testing and Quality Control Lab in North Vancouver

-In a Plan of Arrangement the Intellectual Property Rights (IP), Trademarks and Licenses are exclusively assigned in a share transaction agreement, for the purpose of Kisolite Corp conducting all sales, marketing and product development for the commercialization of Kisolite.
+In a Plan of Arrangement the Intellectual Property Rights (IP), Trademarks and Licenses are exclusively assigned in a share transaction agreement for the purpose of Kisolite Corp conducting all sales, marketing and product development for commercialization.

-A 2,100 modern, high-ceiling commercial facility in Squamish, BC is staffed and operational for drying, pulverizing and milling of a finished product - Kisolite.
-Coastal extraction operations target 100-tonne inventory as supply through to Q2, 2019.
+Quality control facilities transferred to 2,100 SF modern, high-ceiling commercial facility in Squamish, BC and operational for drying, pulverizing and milling of finished clay products.